Downlink/test/Readme.md

   });
 });
 ```
-### Using Channel Data API for Raspberry Pi GPIO Control
+### Using Channel Data for Raspberry Pi GPIO Control

 If the standard API for setting GPIO resources does not meet your requirements, you can use the channel data API to set GPIO input/output resources from your remote devices.